interTwin-eu/itwinai/docs/README.md

 2. Push your updated `_config.yml` to your site on GitHub.

-3. In your newly created repo on GitHub:
+3. In your newly created repository on GitHub:
     - go to the `Settings` tab -> `Pages` -> `Build and deployment`, then select `Source`: `GitHub Actions`.
     - if there were any failed Actions, go to the `Actions` tab and click on `Re-run jobs`.